New South Wales Police Force: Constables

 All grades of constable perform the same basic range of duties, with the rank only reflecting experience.
 The rank of Probationary Constable is held for the first 12 months of service.
 After 12 months of satisfactory service and completing the associate degree of Policing Practice via distance education, the Probationary Constable is confirmed as Constable.

 Promotion to the rank of Senior Constable is not merit-based and can be obtained after five years of service and requires the officer to pass an examination that can cover a broad area of policing knowledge.
 Promotion to Incremental Senior Constable is also not merit-based and is obtained after 10 years of service.
 Senior Constables of all grades are called either "Senior Constable" or "senior".

-Leading Senior Constable is a merit-based rank that primarily sees an officer in a training role and belongs to a specific unit or duty type of which there is a limited number with progression to such being competitive and non-transferable.
+Leading Senior Constable (LSC) was a merit-based rank that primarily saw an officer in a training role and belongs to a specific unit or duty type of which there is a limited number with progression to such being competitive and non-transferable.
 If an LSC transfers from a unit or duty type (such as from highway patrol to general duties or vice versa), they revert to their original Senior Constable rank.
-To be eligible for LSC, an officer must have at least seven years' service, be Senior Constable and undergo many tests and selection processes in competition with other applicants.
+Previously, to be eligible for LSC, an officer must have had at least seven years' service, be Senior Constable and undergo many tests and selection processes in competition with other applicants.

-As of 1st July 2025 the LSC rank has been discontinued.
+As of 1st July 2025, the LSC rank has been discontinued, however provisons have now been made within the uniform policy to allow Senior Constables of 15 years service and above to wear the LSC rank epaulettes.
+This inclusion allows colleagues and members of the public to quickly recognise an officer's length of service.